-A growing number of sports players now earn their livelihood from a diverse range of income sources, sometimes from a number of different countries.
-Consequently, depending on the nature of the income derived by them, different tax rules will apply.
+A growing number of sports players earn their livelihood from a diverse range of income sources, sometimes from a number of different countries.
+Consequently, depending on the nature of the income derived, different tax rules will apply.
 The tax treatment will also depend on whether players are employed by clubs or are considered to be independent contractors.

 Clubs may also earn income from various sources, for example, ticket sales and the sale of advertising rights.
 As these clubs employ players and other staff, they must comply with the general employees' tax obligations for employers as provided for in the Act.
-Should the clubs be required to account for employees' tax in relation to their staff and players, they will in all likelihood also be liable to account for SDL and UIF.
-They will in most instances be liable to register as VAT vendors.
-They therefore incur a range of tax obligations that will be considered in this guide.
+Should the clubs be required to account for employees' tax in relation to their staff and players, they will in all likelihood also be liable to account for the skills development levy and unemployment insurance fund contributions.
+Clubs will, in most instances, be liable to register as VAT vendors and will therefore incur a range of tax obligations that will be considered in this guide.

-Certain key tax concepts are clarified below in order to contribute to a better understanding of the discussion that follows relating to the obligations and entitlements of both players and clubs.
+Certain key tax concepts are clarified below in order to contribute to a better understanding of the discussion that follows relating to the obligations and entitlements of both players and clubs: